 Born in Wyoming (where he once held high school records in the high jump, 100-, 200- and 400-meters), he is second among Wyoming-born players for the most major league hits, behind Mike Lansing (through 2007).

 Devereaux coached for the Delmarva Shorebirds in 2010 and Frederick Keys in 2011.
 Moving to the Colorado Rockies' organization, he coached for the Asheville Tourists in 2012-2016 and Boise Hawks in 2017.
+In 2018, he moved to the Cincinnati Reds as hitting coach of the Pensacola Blue Wahoos.

 - 1995 NLCS MVP